 At Thirdpathway Acupuncture, many of the herbal formulations will be in the form of patent formulae that are delivered in tablet format.
 I can also build custom formulations that will be delivered as a powder that you will mix and drink as a tea.

 There is a well-known adage that we are what we eat.
 Consequently, most of us are aware that part of well-being includes being mindful of both diet and exercise.
 You will have noticed in your intake form that you were asked several questions about your diet.
 What and when you eat reveals a lot about what your body craves and how your body functions.
 As part of working with you to find optimal well-being, we will discuss what foods can be used to support your journey.
-In many ways nutrition is a side-branch of the herbal modality; indeed many of the herbs we use in our formulations are derived from common elements of a regular diet.
+In many ways nutrition is the root from which we derive the herbal modality; indeed many of the herbs we use in our formulations are derived from common elements of a regular diet.

 As a famous Taoist sage once said: "The skillful use of food is far superior to medicine"